Shelley Taub

-Shelley Goodman Taub (born July 14, 1939) is a Republican politician from Oakland County, Michigan.
-She resides in Bloomfield Hills, Michigan.
+Shelley Goodman Taub (July 14, 1939 – February 4, 2025) was a Republican politician who served on the Oakland County, Michigan County Commission and in the Michigan House of Representatives.
+She resided in Bloomfield Hills, Michigan.

 Biography

 Taub was born in Detroit in 1939.
 She received a B.A. in Education from the University of Michigan.
 She also did post-graduate work at the University of Missouri and University of Kansas.
-She is religiously Jewish.
+She was religiously Jewish.

 She taught elementary school for 30 years and managed her husband's medical practice.

-She now has three children and five grandchildren.
+She had three children and five grandchildren.

 Political career

 County Commissioner

 Taub served on the Oakland County Commission from 1983 until 2002 and again from 2009 until 2019.
 She represented two-thirds of West Bloomfield Township, one-third of Bloomfield Township, and the cities of Keego Harbor, Orchard Lake Village and Sylvan Lake.
 As commissioner she chaired many activities including the Prescription Task Force, the Children's Summit and the Senior Summit.

-State Representative
+State representative

 Legislative history

-Taub was elected to represent the 40th District in the Michigan House of Representatives in 2002.
+In 2002, Taub was elected to represent the 40th District in the Michigan House of Representatives.
 The district includes Bloomfield and Southfield townships; the cities of Birmingham Bloomfield Hills, Keego Harbor, Orchard Lake Village and Sylvan Lake; and the villages of Beverly Hills, Bingham Farms and Franklin.

 As a State Representative Taub focused on healthcare and education.
 In particular, Taub sponsored legislation capping malpractice suit contingency fees.

-While serving in the Michigan House of Representatives, Taub was Chair of the Appropriations' Committee on Transportation.
+While serving in the Michigan House of Representatives, Taub was Chair of the Appropriations Committee's Subcommittee on Transportation.
 She also was assistant Republican Caucus Chair.